wlin16/VariPred/README.md

 If you just need to predict the results for each variants with VarIPred and do not want evaluate the performance of the model, please skip directly to Step 5.

-We recommand you have at least a 12GB GPU, e.g. NVIDIA GeForce 1080Ti
+We recommand you have an at least 12GB GPU, e.g. NVIDIA GeForce 1080Ti

 PyTorch should be installed, see: https://pytorch.org/get-started/locally/